 1 in 2 men were sufficiently physically active in 2017–18

-The leading cause of total disease burden for females in 2015 was coronary heart disease.
+The leading cause of death for males in 2017 was coronary heart disease

-Fewer than 1 in 10 women ate the recommended amount of fruit and vegetables in 2017–18.
+Fewer than 1 in 30 men ate the recommended amount of fruit and vegetables in 2017–18

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.